Flight-Free-UK/flight_free_uk_website/source/posts/should-i-offset-my-flight.html.markdown

 The main problem with offsets is that they make us think our emissions don’t count, so we continue our polluting behaviour.
 If we believe that the harm caused by our flights has been balanced out elsewhere, there’s no incentive for us to cut down.

+> Offsets make us think our emissions don’t count, so we continue our polluting behaviour.

 This is the main reason that Flight Free UK doesn’t support carbon offsetting in any form.
 While some carbon reduction projects are worthwhile and can have a positive impact, they should be supported for their own merit, rather than being used to allow our emissions to keep on rising.

 A good way to put it, [as expressed by a US colleague](https://x.com/flyingless/status/1457347928364826630?s=20), is, “If you have to take a flight, own the emissions and don’t offset.
 If you don’t feel comfortable owning the emissions, what does that say about the value of a flight?”

-Fundamentally, the most reliable way to reduce the emissions from your flight is not to take it in the first place.
+##### Fundamentally, the most reliable way to reduce the emissions from your flight is not to take it in the first place.
 The solution, as always, is the most simple one: fly less.